smped/ngsReports/BiocTODO.md

     - We actually have used the path generic.
 The function `fileName` returned the name of the underlying Fastq file the report was generated from, and has now been changed to `fqName()` to avoid any confusion
 - [x] Create a coercion method instead of a class method to move from one class representation to another
-- [ ] Only set methods for classes that are your own and use the ANY class for setting methods for vectors.
+- [ ] Only set methods for classes that are your own
+- [x] Use the ANY class for setting methods for vectors.
 - [x] It looks like you're not taking advantage of existing Bioconductor classes.
 Your main class in use is the tibble.
-    - Correct. `DataFrame` objects play poorly with `ggplot2` and as that is the primary role of this package, this would impede ease of use.
+    - Yeah, `DataFrame` objects play poorly with `ggplot2` and as that is the primary role of this package, this would impede ease of use.
 This would mean that every parsed object would require an extra line of code converting back to a data.frame before it was able to be used for plotting would serve no purpose beyond being user-unfriendly.
-I could possibly change these outputs to data.frame objects, but they're not as user-friendly & honestly can't see any functional advantage that would give to package users.
+I could possibly change these outputs to data.frame objects, but they're not as user-friendly & honestly I can't see any functional advantage that would give to package users.
 - [x] Is there functionality that you could use from the ShortRead package?
     - Not really.
 This current package is about simply parsing outputs from stand-alone tools and not about performing any new analysis.
 It's possible that at a later date, plot methods may be plausibly implemented for `ShortRead` outputs but that is not our current intent.
-However, as mentioned, we have used the `FastqFile` and `FastqFileList` object classes from `ShortRead`, and it should be noted that the structure of these formed the basis of package design.
+However, as mentioned, we have used the `FastqFile` and `FastqFileList` object classes from `ShortRead` (and `BamFile`/`BamFileList` classes from `Rsamtools`), and the structure of these formed the basis of package design.

 ## Steve's temporary notes:

-- Still need to figure out how to manage the `ANY` methods...
+- Change `genomes()` and `transcriptomes()` to `availGC(type = ...)`